jdijaili/jdijaili/README.md

 ### Hey there ✨

-- 🔭 I’m currently working on adding responsive to all portfolio projects
+- 🔭 I’m currently working on adding responsive design to all portfolio projects
 - 🌱 I’m also grinding data structures and algorithms problems
 - 😄 Pronouns: she/her
 - 📖 Current Read: The Secret Life of Addie LaRue